JackSzwergold/Writing/memories/Playing on the Beach and Finding a Weird Hatch Under the Boardwalk.md

 “You go,” said someone.
 “No you do it,” said someone else.
 And this went on for a while until someone said, “Maybe we should get a flashlight?”
 And then someone else who lived nearby said they would.
 And with that, whoever they were they were off to get a flashlight.

 The rest of us stood around waiting and thinking and then and someone realized they had a book of matches on them.
+“Let me try this!” they said after pulling ou the matches, lighting a few and kneeling down a bit to try to light up the darkness below.

+But it didn’t help.

-“Let me try this!” they said after they lit a few matches and knelt down to try and light up the hatch opening a bit more but it didn’t help.
-It just made us all worried that somehow he would drop the matches, set something beneath us in the hatch on fire and then… We would get in trouble.
-And nobody wanted that.
+While the lit matches were nice and bright, his arms weren’t long enough and he couldn’t reach down deep enough.
+Not to mention the idea of hanging a flaming object down that hole made us all worried that somehow he would just drop the matches and set something below us on fire.
+And that would just get is in trouble and nobody wanted that.

 After a while the kid who said he would get a flashlight was nowhere to be seen.
 But we could hear some people talking urgently in Russian as they walked on the boardwalk above us.
 Soon enough one of the voices made their way down the Boardwalk stairs, into the sand below and headed towards us.